aibayanyu20/vite-plugins/packages/px2viewport/README.md

 # px2viewport

-This is a Vite-based plugin used to convert inline px units to vw units.
+This is a Vite-based plugin used to convert inline and css file px units to vw units.

 ## Installation